marcocastellari/marcocastellari.github.io/cv.md

 # 1 - Work Experience
 ## 1.1 - R&D Firmware Engineer in Motorsport
 #### _Mectronik s.r.l., May 2023 -- Present_
+- __Work field__: Embedded Firmware and Hardware designer for Motorsport datalogger and dashboard -

 ## 1.2 - R&D Software Engineer
 #### _SACMI Imola, Apr 2018 -- April 2023_
+- __Work field__: Embedded FW-SW Engineer for Automation
+- The design of automation machinery is growing faster not only in terms of processes to control but also in complexity and big data processing.
+Hence, more computational power is required and new solutions to manage the real-time data processing must be investigated.
+In fact, this work has the aim to develop new architectural solutions employing GPU to take advantage of the huge parallelism to accelerate data processing.

 ---